MEC

 The minimum explosible concentration (MEC) is conducted to determine the minimum concentration of dust-air mixture that will propagate a deflagration in a closed system such as 20L Sphere.
 It is the lowest concentration of combustible dust in the air that is capable of producing a dust explosion if ignited.
 It represents the lower limit at which a dust-air mixture becomes capable of sustaining combustion or explosion.

-The MEC is a critical threshold concentration below which the dust-air mixture is too lean (below the lower explosive limit – LEL) to support sustained combustion or explosion.
+The MEC is a critical threshold concentration below which the dust-air mixture is too lean (below the Lower Explosive Limit – LEL) to support sustained combustion or explosion.
 However, once the concentration surpasses the MEC, it becomes capable of sustaining a combustion reaction if ignited.

 Testing Principle and Methodology